Legal Aid BC is still here to help you during COVID-19. Find up-to-date information about our services and other legal resources below.

 General legal aid information

-Our community partners are located across the province and can help you get legal aid information.
+Our community partners are located across the province and can help you get legal aid information and connect with Legal Aid BC.

 Legal information services